-ROTI or "Return On Time Invested" as an Agile Metric
+ROTI or "Return On Time Invested" as an agile metric

 Which Agile Coach or Scrum Master doesn’t know it.
 The participants in the retrospectives or other meetings leave the impression that the time outside the meeting is better invested than in the meeting itself.
 But to make the meetings worthwhile, you need to be able to clearly identify when participants like the meetings and when they like them less.
 And that’s exactly what the roti score (return on time invested) is for.